lirangalmidi/REAL-TIME-INFRARED-DRONE-DETECTION/README.md

 ### 4. Real-time Processing with YOLOv8
-we try to invastigate the algorithm in real time- we connected to url ip live camera and use the pyhton code: (you can replace with your url)
+We try to invastigate the algorithm in real time- we connected to url ip live camera and use the python code: (you can replace with your url)

 ``` python
 from ultralytics import YOLO
 import cv2